-If your teen son or daughter is having a hard time controlling their behavior or is otherwise struggling with emotional problems or mental health issues, it’s definitely time to get professional help so they can get their lives back on track.
-Often, Oregon doctors and psychologists will recommend a teen residential therapy program, like boot camps and military schools in Oregon for teens.
+If your teen son or daughter is having a hard time controlling their behavior or is otherwise struggling with emotional problems or mental health issues, it’s time to get professional help so they can get their lives back on track.
+Oregon doctors and psychologists often recommend a teen residential therapy program, like boot camps and military schools in Oregon, for teens.
 But taking this huge step is easier said than done.
-Help Your Teen Now is a parent advocate group that works with parents of troubled teens to identify the best type of program for each teen’s particular needs.
-We’ve spent years gathering information on schools, programs and facilities that have the highest success rate and are endorsed by parents and teens who have actually participated.
+Help Your Teen Now is a parent advocate group that works with parents of troubled teens to identify the best program for each teen’s particular needs.
+We’ve spent years gathering information on schools, programs, and facilities with the highest success rates, and we are endorsed by parents and teens who have participated.

 Please contact Help Your Teen Now at 1-800-901-7347 for a free consultation today so that your family can start this difficult but ultimately rewarding journey.